Nigel Boulton: College Years.

 In March 2003, William Carey University hired Boulton as its men's soccer coach.
 He was named G.C.A.C.
 Coach of the Year the first year.
 His team won the G.C.A.C.
 Championship in 2007.
 The following year, 2008, he recorded his 50th collegiate career win as his team won the G.C.A.C regular-season title and he was again named G.C.A.C.
 Coach of the Year.
 In 2009, he was named GCAC Coach of the Year for a third time as his team again took the regular-season title finishing ranked #9 in the NAIA National Poll and also qualifying for the national championship tournament.
 In 2010 Carey again qualified for the national championship tournament.
 In 2011 Boulton's team reached the semi-final stage of the NAIA national championship tournament and were placed at #4 in the post-season national rankings.
 Boulton was also named a National Soccer Coaches Association of America National Coach of the Year finalist, regional winner and NAIA Regional Coach of the Year.
 In 2012 Boulton recorded his 100th collegiate career win.
 He went on to rack up a career total of 134 wins.

 Founder of Southern States Soccer

-In 2015 Boulton founded Southern States Soccer leaving William Carey University after 12 years.
-The organization based in Hattiesburg, Mississippi has grown from three to currently twelve teams playing in 'The Academy' and the Player Performance Centers (PDC).
-Boulton later sold his ownership to a group of committed investors and now works as the Director of Soccer Operations as well as coaching in the academy.
-Boulton's former college assistant and NAIA All-American player Carl Reynolds is the Director of Player Development.
+In 2015 Along with a small group of committed investors and Carl Reynolds, his former college assistant at Carey, Boulton founded Southern States Soccer leaving William Carey University after 12 years.
+The organization based in Hattiesburg, Mississippi has since grown from an initial three teams to a full-service Club with an Academy for both boys and girls.
+Reynolds headed the Academy as Director of Coaching.
+Boulton retired from coaching within the youth set-up in 2021 following the Covid upheaval.
+The original group of committed investors were joined by Reynolds and his parents as owners and still run the club, now part of the MLS Next set-up.

+Southern States Soccer Club Stars

+Boulton acted as General Manager of the club's NPSL team, the Stars, founded in 2021 until his retirement from soccer in 2023.
+Boulton's former college assistant and NAIA All-American player Carl Reynolds continues as the Academy Director and Head Coach of the Stars.